Updated: Oct 26

-ADB - Average Daily Balance, a key metric which is calculated when underwriting bank statements.
+ADB - Average Daily Balance, a key metric that is calculated when underwriting bank statements.

 Broker - a sales representative that sells business financing products such as MCAs, loans and lines of credit.